interplaydc/interplaydc.github.io/_leaders/liz.md

 ---
 short_name: liz
 name: Liz Lescault
-position: Certified InterPlay Leader
+position: Organizer - Open Gathering
 website: <a href="https://LizLescault.com/" target="_blank">LizLescault.com</a>
 ---

-Liz Lescault, a visual artist and sculptor, has practiced, exhibited and taught art for over 40 years.
+InterPlay is a growing influence in my way of showing up in the world.

 ![Liz Lescault](/assets/images/Liz-Lescault.jpg "Liz Lescault"){: style="float: right"}

+It has informed the ways I teach art, organize and lead.
+I am also inspired to bring InterPlay to the wider community through my volunteer work.
+My volunteer work includes working with elders with cognitive disabilities at Iona Senior Center and at Smith Center and the Healing Arts, which provides support for people affected by cancer.

+Liz Lescault, a visual artist and sculptor, has practiced, exhibited, and taught art for over 40 years.
-She founded the DC Open Gathering and continues to coordinate the Open Gathering for the DC InterPlay community which serves the metropolitan region.

-She is also a member of the DC InterPlay Organizing Body.
+Liz founded the DC Open Gathering and continues to coordinate the Open Gathering for the DC region’s InterPlay community.
+Liz is also a member of the DC InterPlay Organizing Body.
-She currently leads "Art Lab " for Smith Center and the Healing Arts.
-Formerly, Liz, was a hotline crisis counselor, for various suicide prevention lifelines and The Trevor Project providing help for LGBTQ youth in crisis and the Prince Georges County Homeless Hotline.
-Liz has also led InterPlay for elders with chronic illness and cognitive disabilities at Iona Senior Center in Washington DC.

-**Phone:** (301) 772-9340
+**Phone:** (301) 852-3463

 **Email:** <lizlescault@gmail.com> and <dcinterplay@gmail.com>